 “I don’t know,” I replied, “but one thing I am certain of is that our side mirrors will need to be folded in.”

 Our traveling companions, who (gamely) chose to go first, tucked in both side mirrors, turned on their headlights, and valiantly inched themselves into the tunnel.
 Sparks did not fly!
 We were impressed, albeit wavering a little bit as our turn was up.

 Thanks to our friend Joanne Chenail-Trépanier for this video of the crossing.

-We both managed to conquer the Needles Eye Tunnel unscathed.
-It is only after congratulatory high fives that one of us looked up and said: “Hey there’s the Needle’s Eye!”
+We both managed to conquer Needles Eye Tunnel unscathed.
+It was only after congratulatory high fives that one of us looked up and said, “Hey – there’s the Needle’s Eye!”

 We wondered how many people cross the tunnel and continue on without seeing the whole reason why they are there in the first place.

-The road at this point descends towards Sylvan Lake where we would eventually take Hwy 89 and 385 for a visit at the Crazy Horse Memorial.
+The road at this point descends towards Sylvan Lake, where we would eventually take Highways 89 and 385 for a visit to the Crazy Horse Memorial.